Player1Dev/Nepal-Earthquake-App/README.md

-Quake Report App
+Nepal-Earthquake-App
 ===================================

-This app displays a list of recent earthquakes in the world from the U.S. Geological Survey (USGS) organization.
+This app displays a list of recent earthquakes in the Nepal from the U.S. Geological Survey (USGS) organization.

 Based on: Udacity.com Courses